JackPlowman/github-stats-prototype/README.md

 ## Project Description

 A project to collect and display GitHub statistics in GitHub pages.
 Currently using Python to scrape the data and store it in csv.
-Then Astro will display it with Shadcn-ui
+Then a React Typescript app will display the data in a dashboard.

 ## Table of Contents